while-true-do/ansible-role-rsnapshot/README.md

 ls -la /etc/rsnapshot-*
 ```

-For each entry a separate configuration file gets created under /etc/rsnapshot.
+For each entry a separate configuration file gets created under /etc/rsnapshot-*.
 Additionally to this for each retains a timer will be created.
 And of course you can create for each retains a different time.
 This helps to run different retains at different times.
+Its also possible to set a default time by set wtd_rsnapshot_timer_time, but the time of a retain will overwrite it (can be seen in the above example by "Backup_etc_systemd"

 Following variables, started with __wtd_rsnapshot_config__ get overwritten by wtd_rsnapshot_config_multi if defined: